memmaa/cock-heroine/README.md

 # What doesn't it do?
 There are (more than) a few things Cock Heroine doesn't do, which I wish it did, but haven't had the time to add yet.
 These include:
-* [Buttplug](https://buttplug.io/) support, to control more types of hardware.
+* Extended [Buttplug](https://buttplug.io/) support, to control more non-vibrator types of hardware.
 * More drag-n-drop UI interfaces
-* Support for 'edging' type events on the Handy
+* Support for 'edging' type events on the Handy or E-Stim
 * More comprehensive undo functionality
 * Ask to save on exit
 * Make it less glitchy and make it crash less often (though to be fair it's not terrible)